Analida's Ethnic Spoon

 Besides the baby's first tooth, we enjoyed rice pudding on many other occasions.
 It was a quintessential comfort dessert.
 I mean, who is going to say no to creamy, sweet rice pudding topped with cinnamon plus the tang of rum?
 Not me!

 Rice was on the table for nearly every meal growing up in Panama.
-I can think of very few excuses to not have rice.
-I'd like to say that turning rice into a dessert was only natural, however this sweet little dish has origins from far away.
+I can think of very few excuses not to have rice.
+I'd like to say that turning rice into a dessert was only natural; this sweet little dish has origins from far away.
 But I digress, in Panama, we made our Arroz con Leche with cinnamon and evaporated milk.
+This traditional arroz con leche recipe has roots in Spain and spread throughout Latin America with regional variations.
 There are endless other variations from country to country (just like my savory turnovers, empanadas!)

 Rice Pudding Origins